Student Awards and Honors

 Annual Departmental Awards

 The John Henry Davis Award is named for the late Professor of History who taught at the College from 1926 through 1969.
 He was a founder of the College’s tutorial system and he created the interdisciplinary course, “Man in the Light of History and Religion,” later renamed “The Search for Values.”
 He was the first president of the British Studies at Oxford program.
 This award is given annually to the outstanding senior history major.
-Colin Antaya received the 2012 John Henry Davis Award.
+Sarah Bacot received the 2013 John Henry Davis Award.

 The Douglas W. Hatfield Award is named for the J.J.
 McComb professor of history (1989-2001) who joined

 the faculty in 1965.
 Dr. Hatfield was also Chair of the Department of History from 1970 to 1980 and Director